Ada-Developers-Academy/core-unit-1/big-o/time-and-space-complexity.md

 We can consider time and space complexity by worst and average case, too.
 Considering the worst case scenario allows us to know how the program will do in the most critical positions.
 If an algorithm is to be used many times on many different instances, it may be more important to know the average execution time.

 An efficient algorithm is one that runs as fast as possible and requires as little computer memory as possible.
-We often have to settle for a trade-off between these two goals, compromising memory to make things faster, or speed to use less memory.
+We often have to make a trade-off between these two goals.
+For any given algorithm, do we choose to use more memory to make our program faster, or settle for a slower program that uses less memory?

+The answer will ultimately on the context of the algorithm!
+That being said, we use Big O to inform our decisions more confidently.

 ## Check for Understanding